berdakh/uhbmi_source_imaging/README.md

 # uhbmi_source_imaging
-EEG analysis pipeline that I prepared before moving to Python.
+EEG analysis pipeline using the fieldtrip toolbox that I prepared before moving to Python.

 These sources were used in the following publications: